-Canning applesauce is something that I do on a regular basis so that I can have it on hand for my 4 year old.
+Canning applesauce is something that I do on a regular basis so that I can have it on hand for my son.
 It happens more often than it might need to for him though, because my husband and I both eat it too!
 It's so delicious.
 I apologize for nothing.

 However, I don't mind the extra batches because every time I make this applesauce recipe I feel like I'm transported to some old farm where the apples have just been picked off the trees.
 They still have the warmth of the sun on their skins as I peel them, and the texture of the fruit is firm and crisp.